Getting started

 Watch how easy it is to name and create a project in MERMAID Collect.

-How to Define a Project
+How to define a project

 How you define a project in MERMAID is flexible and should reflect the structure of your monitoring work and team.
 Many users define a project as a single expedition or survey campaign, but the optimal setup depends on your specific context.